Chiwetell Ejiofor as Bishop Carlton Pearson in “Come Sunday”

 I go further into this in my post and podcats “Beauty, sex and babies – and what Augustine got wrong” and “The Story of Us and what the Fall wasn’t” and “Did Jesus have a sinful nature and what the Fall wasn’t.”

-But what about those who never hear?
-And, equally importantly, what about those who only ever hear a nonsense version of the message of Jesus, a telling of it so garbled and distorted that any sensible person would reject it?
+If Jesus offers life then what about those who never hear?
+And, equally importantly, what about those who only ever hear a nonsense version of the teaching of Jesus, a telling of his message so garbled and distorted that any sensible person would reject it?
 Where does that leave them?
 The god rejected by most of the people I know who make that choice are rejecting a version of God I would also reject!

 Where is the love in a God who says, “You have free choice but if you make the wrong choice I will kill you and then torment you for eternity”?